NL33/electron-git/README.md

                 - Note that clicking on an app to bring it entirely to the front doens't seem to bring all open windows to the front.--that seems to only bring one window to the front anyway.
 That does not seem to be related to the code here.
                 - appears resolved through removing "always on top" from nav window

-- *stop reloading if already loading the app for the first time
+- *stop reloading if already loading the app for the first time.
+DONE

 - *open dev tools, but only if in development*